Why does Nespresso taste burnt, bitter or bad?

 Solution:

-In addition, it is also recommended to run a cleaning cycle every time after using the machine.
+In addition, it is also recommended to clean the capsule holder with a brush and run a cleaning cycle from time to time.

 For the Original line Machine